phyrenight/Fresh-tomatoes-movie-page/README.md

 # Fresh-tomatoes-movie-page
 INTRO
 Udacity Project 1
-This project is a sample movie page of some movies.
+This project is a sample movie page.

 To use this program: